 I can tell you from experience that the one single thing that will cause you more problems is not treating everyone equally.
 That means that if you issue a Written Warning Form for someone being three minutes tardy one time you better issue one to everyone else.
 An employee that is in a protected class will file a discrimination claim against you with the Equal Employee Opportunity Commission (EEOC) quicker than you can say “Million Dollar Law Suit!”
 Remember a protected class includes race, sex, age, national origin, religion, etc.

 So you go forward with issuing an Employee Written Warning Form to someone that has mentioned a couple times that they are Jewish or Catholic and you are not and that could be enough cause for them claim religious discrimination.
 Now of course there is a little more to it than that, but you get my point.
-I’ve been in the business world for over thirty-five years and I have seen some pretty bizarre things along the way.
+I’ve been in the business world for over forty years and I have seen some pretty bizarre things along the way.
 When employees are terminated for poor performance they want to grasp at anything and everything including discrimination.
 Protect yourself with an Employee Handbook and a solid Employee Written Warning Form!

 Good Luck and May God Bless You!